KennethEnevoldsen/asent/docs/index.rst

 The documentation consist of three parts:

 - **Getting started** contains the installation instructions, guides, and tutorials on how to use asent.
-- **Languages** contains the documentation on the resources used for each specific language.
+- **Lexicon resources** contains the documentation on the resources used for each specific language.
 - **API references** contains the documentation of each function and public class.

 .. toctree::